LeoooLagOS/dotfiles/07_Operating_Systems/Windows/_Windows.md

 	- **Windows Shell:**
 		- The graphical interface, including the desktop, taskbar, and Start menu.
 	- **Windows API:**
-		- The set of application programming interfaces that developers use to write software for Windows.
+		- The set of application programming interfaces that developers use to write [[Software]] for Windows.
 	- **Registry:**
 		- A hierarchical database that stores low-level settings for the OS and applications.
 ## 🔗 Connections & Implementations